Real Estate IRA Funds Accounting Tips

 Using Midland360 and Midland Pay to Manage your Real Estate IRA Funds

 Midland has made managing the flow of expenses for a real estate IRA even easier for our clients.
-By using the Midland360 Online Portal, clients can update their account information, view billing related topics, initiate sending funds from their account for bill pays, distributions, and investments, view account activity, and view account documents.
+By using the Midland360 Online Portal, clients can update their account information, view billing-related topics, initiate sending funds from their account for bill payments, distributions, and investments, view account activity, and view account documents.

 In addition to the Midland360 Online Portal, we also offer the Midland Pay app in the Apple and Google Play stores.
 The app allows tenants of Midland account holders to quickly and easily pay rent or note payments securely via direct deposit (ACH) at no additional cost to our clients or their tenants.
 Midland Pay features include: